5 Toilet Paper Alternatives That Will Definitely Clog Your Pipes—And 2 Things That Won’t

 Don’t flush: Newspapers

 “And they say print is dead!” joked Stephen Colbert about the suggestion that pages from newspapers and magazines could make viable toilet paper alternatives.
 Alas, this is not in fact a viable solution.
 Not only will newspapers clog your pipes, the ink could actually irritate your skin.
 So you’ll want to stay away from using this at all.
-If your toilet does get clogged, watch out for this one mistake that’ll make a clogged toilet worse.

 Don’t flush: Coffee filters